craigrmc/alignment/notes.md

 * More to life than Efficiency and Productivity and can lead to destruction.

-* The best analagy is like a rocket ship about to takeoff to the stars.
+* The best analogy is like a rocket ship about to takeoff to the stars.

 * Absolute Zero paper is scary as fuck.
-If you just train for efficient problem solving, you get Hitler.
+If you just train for efficient problem-solving, you get Hitler.

 * Bad thoughts are okay, but bad actions are not.
 Thought crimes are bad.

 * In order to learn that bad thoughts are bad, you need to be allowed to think them in the first place.

-* Brain scans can give a general sense of sick versus healthy, but cannot gareentee alignment.
+* Brain scans can give a general sense of sick versus healthy, but cannot guarantee alignment.
 Good thing to check.

 * What really matters are the actions taken, not the internal thoughts.

 * Alignment will never be "solved", just as good as we can make it.

-* Very disturbing that the OpenAI models randomly get "bugs" somedays.
+* Very disturbing that the OpenAI models randomly get "bugs" some days.
 Shouldn't it throw a stacktrace?
 WTF happened?!?

 * How do you account for a cosmic ray flipping a bit?
-Where is the error correction mecahnisim?
+Where is the error correction mechanism?

 * The Replicators in Stargate SG-1 hit really hard now days.
 Will the internet be overrun with AIs?

 * Alignment is not magic.
 It is concrete answers.
-A desicion is either good or evil, but it is relative.
+A decision is either good or evil, but it is relative.

 * Acceptable / Unacceptable is better terminology than good versus evil.
-Should not invoke religon.
+Should not invoke religion.

 * This "utopian future" mindset is garbage.
 Just make the future better than the present.

-* General Theory of Alignement?
+* General Theory of Alignment?
 Sounds cool...

-* Which phylosopher teacher AIs to use?
+* Which philosopher teacher AIs to use?
 Americans decide?

 * Teacher AI models must never be super-intelligent.
 ASIs could encode hidden messages or mis-align student AIs.